JefTek/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Update-MgTeamwork.md

         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
+    - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+    - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[LastModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Id <String>]`: Read-only.
     - `[ApiVersion <Int32?>]`: API version for the call back URL.
 Start with 1.
     - `[DisplayName <String>]`: Name of the workforce integration.